Can I print out my intake forms and bring it to my first session?

 What do I do if I have an emergency?

 You can call our office during working hours, and someone will return your call as soon as possible.
 During off hours, or on weekends, please contact the Mental Health Association's Crisis Line at 673-7373 or go to the nearest hospital.

 What if I want copies of my records?

 The protection of your files and privacy is maintained under the Mental Health and Developmental Disabilities Confidentiality Act.
 Information disclosed to the therapist is part of the therapist's personal notes.
 Such personal notes are the property of the therapist and will not be subject to discovery in any judicial or legislative proceedings.
 You are, of course, entitled to a summary of your sessions, which will be provided in response to your written request.
-There may be a charge for these summaries.
+There may be a printing charge for photocopies of your records.

 What are my responsibilities in therapy?

 To set and keep appointments with your therapist.